orsifacundo/sap-c02-exam/README.md

 - Only for Public resources.
 About 15 global R53 Health Checkers.

 - Pass ony if endpoint responds with 2xx or 3xxx.
 Pass/Fail based on text of the first **5120 bytes** of the response.

+- Records without a health check are always considered healthy.
+If no record is healthy, all records are deemed to be healthy

+- Route 53 aggregates the data from the health checkers, and if more than 18% of health checkers report that an endpoint is healthy, Route 53 considers it healthy.

+- HTTPS health checks don't validate SSL/TLS certificates, so checks don't fail if a certificate is invalid or expired.

+- If you specify a non-AWS endpoint, an additional charge applies.
+Charges for a health check apply even when the health check is disabled.

 - Types: